kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 It turns out that this expansion is related to the [binomial coefficients](https://en.wikipedia.org/wiki/Binomial_coefficient).
 Using this, we can say that, with $x$ drops we can guarantee checking $2^x - 1$ floors.

+For an approximate calculation of the maximum number of floors that can be checked for any $x$ and $n$ see [/u/mark_ovchain's insightful comment on this thread](https://old.reddit.com/r/mathriddles/comments/gxnihd/the_two_egg_tower_puzzle/ft6gi6k/?context=1).

 # Implementation